pmengine/gitlesson/gitlesson.md

 So far, everything we have done is local to our machine - we have not used anything from github - only git.

 Now, imagine we want to share our code across computers, or with collaborators.
-We could use dropbox or box, or some other solution
+We could use dropbox or box, or some other solution.

 But, these are terrible for code!